tatarko/Presto/README.md

 In case you don't use `Composer` as your dependency manager you are still able to use `Presto`.
 There are only two easy steps  to get `Presto` work.

-1. Download [Presto.zip](https://github.com/tatarko/Presto/archive/master.zip) and put extracted archive into your project's folder.
+1. Download [presto.zip](https://github.com/tatarko/presto/archive/master.zip) and put extracted archive into your project's folder.
-2. Add following code to your project's root php file (e.g. `index.php`) and remember to change `path/to/` according to relative location of downloaded `Presto` folder:
+2. Add following code to your project's root php file (e.g. `index.php`) and remember to change `path/to/` according to relative location of downloaded `presto` folder:

 ```php
 require_once 'path/to/source/__autoloader.php';